-The CBTF recognizes that considerable operating cost savings can be realized through the application of energy conservation efforts in existing county facilities.
+Therefore, the CBTF strongly supports the expenditure of capital funds to conserve energy and reduce emissions in the design of new assets and recommissioning of existing capital assets.
+In determining the level and extent of such funding, the CBTF feels that priorities must be established and realistic pay-back periods realized.
 As such, the CBTF strongly supports the expenditure of capital funds to carry out such measures.
 In determining the level and extent of funding for energy conservation projects, however, the CBTF feels that priorities must be established and realistic pay-back periods realized.
-Therefore, the CBTF has established the following guidelines for the funding of energy conservation projects:
+Therefore, the CBTF has established the following guidelines for the funding of energy conservation and emission reduction efforts: